"The national financial situation means that councils across the

 its organisation in response to the budgetary reductions.
 Launched

-aims to identify savings in all areas of the Council, including
+savings in all areas of the Council, including senior management.

-change over the next few years; the way some services are delivered
+next few years; the way some services are delivered will change and

-will change and in some cases, it might not be the council who
+in some cases, it might not be the council who continues to provide

 Through the BOLD programme we have